Configure Git Username and Email with git config

 Check the Current Global Git Username and Email

 Before changing anything, check whether a global identity already exists.
-Using git config get is cleaner than git config list because it prints only the value you care about.
+Direct value checks are cleaner than a full config list because they print only the values you care about.

 Jane Developer